 Attackers are hiding within encrypted traffic, and current approaches fail to detect this crucial stage of a cyberattack.

 Research shows attackers now spend more time undetected within a breached network than ever before.
 It is during this time that lateral movement occurs.

 Clearly, security teams need a new method of threat detection.

 Encrypted Traffic Analysis Uncovers Lateral Movement

-Live Action’s ThreatEye NV uses Encrypted Traffic Analysis (ETA) combined with machine learning (ML) to detect the stages of lateral movement.
+Live Action’s ThreatEye uses Encrypted Traffic Analysis (ETA) combined with machine learning (ML) to detect the stages of lateral movement.
 This approach looks at the behavior of traffic regardless of its encryption status.

 ETA allows defenders to detect anomalies in both encrypted and unencrypted traffic as the stages of lateral movement unfold.